AbedChouaib/IVEA/README.md

 * Choose the data import type: Video, Directory, or Image Sequence (experimental)
 * Press Start to begin analysis

-> GPU is optional for analysis, but required for training.
+> GPU is required for new training but not for refinement.

 # Features